 This intellectual exploration led to the development of Scalable Peer Flux Leadership (SPFL).

-SPFL builds on the conceptual foundations of Flux Leadership while adapting its principles to the developmental contexts of adolescents and the relational nature of peer learning environments.
+SPFL builds on the insights of Flux Leadership, adapting them to the developmental contexts of adolescents and the relational dynamics of peer-learning environments.

-Rather than viewing leadership solely as a position of authority, SPFL examines how leadership can emerge organically among students through peer tutoring, mentorship, and collaborative learning experiences.
+Rather than viewing leadership as a formal position, SPFL examines how leadership may emerge organically among students through peer tutoring, mentorship, collaboration, and shared learning experiences.

 The framework seeks to understand how peer learning systems can cultivate leadership identity, communication skills, social-emotional competencies, and a commitment to supporting others.